Diversity: We embrace the unique contributions of all members of our community.

 The university offers programs designed to assist you with both professional and personal concerns.
 This section describes the programs and offices that can help you deal with these issues.
 By knowing what resources are available to you, you will be able to use them appropriately and effectively.

-Office of Equal Employment Opportunity and Employee Relations (EEO/ER) helps staff members and supervisors resolve performance or behavioral concerns that may arise.
+Office of Equal Employment Opportunity & Employee Relations (EEO/ER) helps staff members and managers resolve performance or behavioral concerns that may arise.
 This unit also administers the staff Grievance Program and offers advice on corrective action, which may include mediation, training, or discipline including termination.

 This office also coordinates the grievance process for work-related problems that involve allegations of discrimination (being treated differently) because of age, color, disability, national origin, race, sex, veteran status, or any other basis protected under applicable law.